The best puppy food for one dog breed may not be right for another dog breed.

 Too little protein intake can impact how well your little pup’s skeleton grows.
 This is because protein contains all 10 of the essential amino acids your puppy needs but can’t manufacture on his own.

-However, your puppy also needs sufficient Vitamin D to metabolize these essential amino acids, so simply focusing on protein intake won’t be sufficient to ensure a healthy adult dog.
+However, your pup also needs sufficient Vitamin D to metabolize these essential amino acids, so simply focusing on protein intake won’t be sufficient to ensure a healthy adult dog.

 Omega-3 and Omega-6 fatty acids, which are largely derived from animal protein, play an essential role in developing eyesight, memory and other functions.